 As well, the party that summons a witness must pay ahead of time, where applicable and in accordance with the Federal Courts Rules, any travel expenses that the witness may incur.

-The parties are responsible for notifying in writing the FPSLREB sufficiently in advance of any needs or services that they will require before or during the hearing (for instance, that the building where the hearing is to take place be accessible to people with mobility disabilities).
+The FPSLREB is committed to ensuring barrier-free access to its processes and services, and to accommodating the needs of participants.
+The parties are responsible for notifying in writing the FPSLREB sufficiently in advance of any needs or services that they will require before or during the hearing (for instance, any needs that may affect the time, location or method of the hearing).

 Technical and procedural issues